SUNY Poly History

-In 1981, groundbreaking ceremonies were held in Marcy for the new campus.
+In 1981, construction began on a new campus in Marcy.
 The first building, Kunsela Hall, was completed in 1984, and the college operated two campuses during a transitional period.
-In the 1987 fall semester, entering students attended all classes at the new campus; in 1988-89, the college name was changed to the “State University of New York Institute of Technology at Utica-Rome.”
-Other buildings followed: Donovan Hall, the Campus Center, a service building, Adirondack Residence Hall, Mohawk Residence Hall, and the Cayan Library.
-As part of a substantial expansion in campus infrastructure, a $13 million student center, a $20 million field house and a $23.5 million residence hall were completed in 2011.
-The next major construction project planned is a technology complex comprising the $27.5 million Center for Advanced Technology and Computer Chip Commercialization Center.
+In the 1987 fall semester, entering students attended all classes at the new campus.
+In 1989, the college name was changed again to the “State University of New York Institute of Technology at Utica-Rome.”
+Steady growth and construction has continued over the years, including a $13 million student center, a $20 million field house and athletic fields and a $23.5 million residence hall all completed in 2011.